xw-zeng/Statistical-Computing-2022Fall/README.md

 - **EM Algorithm**: Likelihood function of complete data, Q function, update function in M step.
 - **Improving EM Algorithm**: Monte Carlo EM, ECM, EM Gradient, Aitken Acceleration.
 - **Variance Estimation**: Bootstrap, Empirical Information, Louis method.
 - My score of this assignment is: **100/100**.
+Comments from TA: It's commonplace that using different methods to estimate the variance of EM estimator leads to different results.

 <h3 id="4">Assignment 4.
-Numerical Integration & Monte Calo Simulation</h3>
+Numerical Integration & Monte Carlo Simulation</h3>

 - Problem sets: 5.4, 5.5, 6.3(a)(b), 6.5, 6.9(a).
 - **Numerical Integration**: Romberg integration, Gaussian Quadrature.
-- **Monte Calo Simulation**: Importance sampling, rejection sampling, antithetic sampling, control variates, sequence importance sampling.
+- **Monte Carlo Simulation**: Importance sampling, rejection sampling, antithetic sampling, control variates, sequence importance sampling.
 - **Variance Estimation**: Bootstrap, Empirical Information, Louis method.
 - My score of this assignment is: **98/100**.
 I forgot to derive the exact value of optimal $\lambda$ in 6.5(b).
 This mistake has been revised in the latest version.